What is considered skinny or clinically underweight when it comes to weight?

 If you’re a skinny man who wants to improve their BMI through muscle, check out Bony to Beastly (co-founded).

-If you’re either a skinny-fat guy or an extremely sedentary skinny guy, check out our brand new True Gains program.
-It’s designed for guys to build rapid amounts of muscle without getting fatter.
-It’s designed for those who sit a lot, such as desk workers or those who commute a lot.
+If you’re either a skinny-fat guy or an extremely sedentary skinny guy, check out the programs here on Outlive.
+They’re designed for skinny fat guys to build rapid amounts of muscle without getting fatter, and losing the gut.